twentyhq/twenty/README.md

 Our belief is simple: great companies focus on helping people and meeting their users' needs above all.
 The decision to go open source was therefore a natural one for us.
 It fits with our aim to do what's right and with our goals for the business:

 **For our users:**
-- A commitment to being completely open about what we're building, enabling them to peek under the hood and see the intricate machinery at work.
+- We are committed to complete transparency regarding what we are building, allowing you to take a look inside and observe the intricate machinery in action.
-- An opportunity to be a decisive actor with a very short feedback loop and an the ability to shape the roadmap
+- This enables you to be a decisive actor of the roadmap by contributing or building your own tool.

 **For the developer community:**
-- A CRM that ban self-hosted for free, on your own network and close to your data sources
+- We offer a self-hosted CRM solution that you can use for free, keeping your data own your own servers.
-- A set of reusuable components such as tables or kanban boards (coming soon)
+- We are developing a collection of reusable components, such as tables or kanban boards (coming soon).
-- A new way to think about CRM extensibility, one that can be owned by the engineering team and not external constultants (coming soon)
+- We are introducing a new approach to CRM extensibility, one that can be managed by your engineering team instead of relying on external consultants (coming soon).

 # Features